 Students are encouraged to pursue research in collaboration with faculty to develop their skills and gain experience.
 In our state of the art laboratories and interdisciplinary institutes, psychology faculty conduct research in a wide variety of areas such as personality influences on workplace accomplishment, personality assessment, treatment and prevention of trauma and its effects, reducing the effects of occupational stress and exploring factors that can influence one’s perception of pain.
 From undergraduates to doctoral students, there is place for you to not only research but also publish your findings.
 Learn more.

 Hands on experience is a vital part of your undergraduate education and a unique aspect of TU.
 In the Department of Anthropology, we offer many opportunities for you to begin research in any one of our labs as early as your first semester.
 The Department of Anthropology prides itself on wide-range laboratories, collections and facilities, and collaborations with other labs and facilities across campus.
 Learn more.

 TU’s Department of Sociology offers endless possibilities for students to step outside their world and research the unknown.
-From examining the lives of undocumented immigrants to delving into the misconceptions of a liberal arts degree, our students ask the tough questions to discover meaningful truths about their subjects and themselves.
+Our students ask the tough questions to discover meaningful truths about their subjects and themselves.
 Learn more.